Stop! Who would cross the Bridge of Death must answer me these questions three, ‘ere the other side he see.

 instead of going nowhere:

-if the location is Edge of the Abyss:
+if the location is Edge_of_the_Abyss:

 if the noun is: